Samsung/tizen-docs/docs/application/web/guides/text-input/voice-control.md

 ```

 <a name="commands"></a>
-## Managing Commands
+## Manage commands

-To create a command list and commands:
+To create a command list and commands, follow these steps:

 1. Create a command.

    Create a command with a command text and a command type.
-The command type is optional and the default command type is <code>FOREGROUND</code>.
+The command type is optional and the default command type is <code>FOREGROUND</code>:
    ```csharp
    var createCommandList()
    {